H2CO3/Sparkling/doc/capi.md

 convention) error, and the caller will operate on the frame of another function, corrputing the stack.

+For the same reason, you must not try to call another function using `spn_vm_callfunc()` after a runtime error has occurred.

 Usually, this constraint should not be a problem, though -- only fatal errors should lead a function to return an error status code anyway.
 Non-critical errors (from which recovery is considered possible) should be reported by the